mjanowiecki/metadata-editing-python/README.md

 **originalAndNewHeadings.py**

-This script takes a CSV (CSV1) with a list of subjects and creates a new CSV (CSV2) that contains all of the original values with multiple subjects in one column (in their original form) and a list of these values in another column.
+This script takes a CSV (CSV1) with a list of subjects and creates a new CSV (CSV2) that contains all of the values with multiple subjects in one column (in their original form) and a list of these values in another column.

 ***CSV1***